October 30, 2019

 As developers are busy polishing up their Node.js chops, the demand is still far from being met.
 To find talented Node.js devs, you might want to look outside your country.

-A bevy of internationally renowned brands have already implemented Node.js into their technology stacks, applauding the environment for its speed and smaller developer footprint.
+A bevy of internationally renowned brands has already implemented Node.js into their technology stacks, applauding the environment for its speed and smaller developer footprint.
 Here’s a brief list of major companies that have put their trust in Node:

 The event-driven architecture of Node.js makes it a fast technology—instead of creating multiple threads for each request or waiting for one request to finish before starting another, Node.js initiates multiple simultaneous requests.

 Node.js comes with the biggest repository of libraries in the developer world—the npm (Node Package Manager).
 Node modules can be reused across the code, breathing more functionality into an application.
 The open-source nature of the repository promotes the emergence of innovative solutions, reduces development costs, and cuts deployment time.
-The 2018 summary of the npm reported that there are over 10,000 libraries added to the repo each week.

 Node.js has strong corporate backing.
 The member roster of the Node.js foundation includes the likes of IBM, Google, Microsoft, PayPal, and Intel.
 Such industry backing, paired with long-term support, ensures that the technology will continue to be developed and gives plenty of time to companies using Node.js to transition smoothly into new releases of the tool.

 What makes Node a great choice for real-time apps limits its performance in other applications, i.e., graphics processing, video and audio editing.
 In general, operations that are heavy on the CPU will be better off written in other popular and reliable programming languages, such as Ruby, PHP, or Python.